Adoption FAQs

 How much are your adoption donations?

-What determines the adoption donation amount and what does it cover?
+What does the adoption donation amount cover?

-• While in our care, the dog receives comprehensive veterinary care such as vaccinations, spaying or neutering, full bloodwork, parasite screening, and microchipping.
+• All dogs receive comprehensive veterinary care such as vaccinations, spaying or neutering, full bloodwork, parasite screening, and microchipping.
 Many dogs also require dental cleanings and extractions; others need additional medical treatments like airway surgery (especially common in flat-faced breeds like pugs), tumor removals, biopsies, ear infection treatment, orthopedic care, or consultations with veterinary specialists.
-The average cost of care for our rescue dogs is about $1,868.
+Though not every dog needs every service, some require extensive and ongoing medical care.
+The average cost of care we provide for a rescue dog is about $2,000.
+While adoption fees help recoup a portion of these expenses, they rarely cover the full cost of a dog’s care.

 Do you accept payment plans for the adoption donation?